in the top level folder Human-Connection/$ cp cypress.env.template.json cypress.env.json

 If you are like me, you might want to see some visual output.
 The interactive cypress environment also helps at debugging your tests, you can even time travel between individual steps and see the exact state of the app.

-yarn cypress:run open another tab in your terminal and run the following command:
+yarn cypress:run you would run the following command:

 $ yarn cypress:open

 Check out the Cypress documentation for further information on how to write tests: https://docs.cypress.io/guides/getting-started/writing-your-first-test.html#Write-a-simple-test